 The CTE is available to consult with instructors interested in gathering anonymous feedback from their students mid-way through the semester.
 This confidential service allows instructors to identify areas where small course adjustments can lead to improved student learning in the remaining weeks of the course.
 Request a consultation using the button below.

 For those not interested in a consultation, we also have a robust resource that walks you through the choices involved in developing your own approach to gathering mid-semester feedback and interpreting the results.

 What Is The Process?

-Interpreting feedback: Once you’ve collected your feedback (either using BC’s standard mid-semester feedback form or one you’ve designed yourself), a CTE staff member can then serve as a sounding board, helping identify trends in your students’ feedback and strategizing how best to respond to them.
+Interpreting feedback: Once you’ve collected your feedback, a CTE staff member can then serve as a sounding board, helping identify trends in your students’ feedback and strategizing how best to respond to them.

 How Is This Confidential?

 In line with the CTE’s confidentiality policy, no information related to a mid-semester feedback consultation will be shared with anyone aside from the instructor.
 You choose what, if any, feedback data to share with CTE staff, and we delete any feedback records we have once the consultation has concluded.